East Renfrewshire Culture and Leisure Trust

 These aims support our charitable objectives and our plans for ongoing organisational development and reflect our ambition to grow our services.

 The Trust was launched in July 2015.
 Since inception, the Trust has continued to develop its services and operating processes to ensure effective and efficient delivery of services to the local community, supporting its charitable objectives, whilst improving its commercial focus.
-A key focus over the last 2 years has been the recovery of our programmes to pre-Covid levels, although we have yet to experience a full operational year across all services, with closures and restrictions still in place for part of the last year.
-The following metrics note the pre Covid levels and our recovery towards these.
+A key focus over the last 2 years has been the recovery of our programmes to pre-Covid levels and we have now equalled or exceeded pre-Covid income, customer bookings and attendance.
+The following metrics show our performance 2023 v 2022.

 More information can be found in the Business Plan document below: